 Adopting a long-term, strategic view that considers not only responses to shocks and crises but also the environmental context as well as internal conditions, capacities, and histories/path dependences, they have shed light on ‘financial resilience’.

-Recently, Ileana Steccolini, who some years ago gave the impetus for the work on financial resilience, shared in Public Finance International what the concept is all about, and how it matters to local Governments in practice.
+Our very own Ileana Steccolini, who some years ago gave the impetus for the work on financial resilience, shared in Public Finance International what the concept is all about, and how it matters to local Governments in practice.
 Read the piece here.

 Results and findings of the research projects are available now – find out more below!